 It was created by the Italian sculptor Arturo Di Modica in 1989, who gifted it to New York City as a symbol of encouragement for a strong stock market year, known as a “Bull Market”.
-Click here to read the fascinating history of the Charging Bull.
-(Photo 1 below)

 Keep walking south on Broadway and ahead of you, you will see a huge and beautiful white ornate building.

 Alexander Hamilton U.S. Custom House (1907)

 This stunning Beaux-Arts building was built as New York City’s customs house where importers declared their goods.
 It is now home to the National Museum of the American Indian museum.

 Continue south on Whitehall Street until you reach the Staten Island Ferry Terminal.

 The ride there and back is about 50 minutes and doesn’t require a ticket and it’s free.
 The ferry runs frequently on during the week and slightly less often on weekends.

 Walk on Rector St. two blocks to Greenwich St. and make a right turn.
 You will be walking north, against the traffic.
-Continue on Greenwich St. for about 4 minutes and you will arrive at the massive 09/11 Memorial Plaza.
+Continue on Greenwich St. for about 4 minutes and you will arrive at the massive 9/11 Memorial Plaza.

 The Westfield is the relatively new and spectacular new mall in the World Trade Center.
 Not only are there tons of food options like Eataly, Shakeshack, and Wasabi Sushi, there are also fast food options and upscale restaurants.

 If your night ends here, you can hop on one of the many subway lines nearby.
 Many subway lines are found at the Fulton Street Station, including the 2/3/4/5/A/C/J/Z.

 No reason you can’t fit a show into a whirlwind one-day itinerary.
 If your budget allows, you can buy tickets in advance and head straight to your show.

 Staten Island Ferry ride

 Instead of taking this amazing free ride during the day, you can have a fabulous experience at night as well, and you won’t feel as rushed during the day.

 Walk the Brooklyn Bridge at night

 If you walk the bridge at night, your daytime pace will be slowed down and you have more time to explore a bit more on your own.

-We offer a night tour of the Brooklyn Bridge and 9/11 Memorial several evenings each week as well a GPS-enabled audio tour of the bridge.
+We offer a night tour of the Brooklyn Bridge and 9/11 Memorial several evenings each week as well as a GPS-enabled audio tour of the bridge.

 Take a pay-what-you-like night tour

-For more ideas about how to spend your night after your one-day itinerary, see our post Top 10 Things to Do in New York City at Night
+For more ideas about how to spend your night after your one-day itinerary, see our post, Top 10 Things to Do in New York City at Night.

-Of course, there are many bus tour companies that can guide you around for the day, and we rate and compare them all.
+Of course, there are many bus tour companies that can guide you around for the day, and we rate and compare them all

 All-in-One Downtown Tour

 Our tour utilizes your feet and the New York City Subway to transport you from the Financial District (the birthplace of New York) through Wall St and the World Trade Center and then on to Greenwich Village, SoHo, Chinatown, Little Italy, Chelsea Market, and the High Line Park.

-The All-in-One (AIO) Tour covers about 75% of the material covered in several of our separate walking tours, including Lower Manhattan, SoHo, Little Italy Chinatown, Greenwich Village and the High Line.
+The All-in-One (AIO) Tour covers about 75% of the material covered in several of our separate walking tours, including Lower Manhattan, SoHo, Little Italy Chinatown, Greenwich Village, and the High Line.